strongloop/strong-module-loader/README.md

-# asteroid-module-loader
+# object-builder
 v0.0.1

 ## Purpose

-The `asteroid-module-loader` allows your program to register classes (or types) that are instantiated via configuration files.
-Configuration files point to an implementation `module` constructor.
-The `module`'s job is to construct a useful instance with the given configuration options.
-This allows programs to be free from bootstrapping code and manageable via config.
+Instantiate `objects` backed by vanilla JavaScript classes by writing config files.
+Your class constructors may declare `options` and `dependencies` that will validate provided configuration and inject instances of your dependencies.

+ - This doesn't replace `require()`.
+Use this alongside `require()`.
+ - This is not a plugin framework.
+ - This is only for creating objects from config files.

 ## Install

-    slnode install asteroid-module-loader
+    npm install slnode-configurable

 ## Example

-Given a simple `Dog` module:
+Write a couple vanilla JavaScript classes.

+**logger.js**

+    var inherits = require('util').inherits
+      , Module = require('slnode-configurable').Module;

+    function Log(options) {
+      // call super constructor
+      Module.apply(this, arguments);
+    }

+    // inherit from Module
+    inherits(Log, Module);

+    // some options
+    Log.options = {
+      prefix: 'string'
+    };

+    // an instance method
+    Log.prototype.write = function (msg) {
+      console.log(this.options.prefix, msg);
+    }

+    // export it
+    module.exports = Log;

+**dog.js**

+    var inherits = require('util').inherits
+      , Module = require('slnode-configurable').Module;

     function Dog(options) {
-      this.options = options;
+      Module.apply(this, arguments);

+      // the logger is built for us as a dependency this.logger = this.dependencies.logger;
     }

+    Dog.options = {
+      name: 'string'
+    };

+    Dog.dependencies = {
+      logger: 'logger'
+    };

+    inherits(Dog, Module);

     Dog.prototype.speak = function() {
-      console.log('roof', 'my name is', this.options.name);
+      this.logger.write('my name is' + this.options.name);
     }

+    // export it
     module.exports = Dog;

-And a set of `config.json` files:

-    /my-app
-      /fido
-        config.json
-      /santas-little-helper
-        config.json
-      /rex
-        config.json
-      /node_modules
-        /dog
-          index.js
-      package.json

-Where a `config.json` looks like this:
+**config.json**

     {
+      // regular instance - `name` option is provided by default "fido": {
+        "require": "./dog",
-      "module": "dog", // the "dog" module
+        // uses the global options
+        "dependencies": {"logger": "logger"}
+      },
+      // regular instance
+      "santas-little-helper": {
+        "require": "./dog",
+        // instance options
+        "options": {"name": "slh"},
+        "dependencies" {"logger": "logger"}
+      },
+      // regular instance
+      "rex": {
+        "require": "./dog",
+        "dependencies": {"logger": "rex-logger"}
+      },
+      // global dep
+      "logger": {
+        "require": "./logger",
-      "options": {
+        "options": {"prefix": "roof!"}
-        "name": "fido"
       }
+      // simple dep
+      "rex-logger": {
+        "require": "./logger",
+        "options": {"prefix": "ROOF!"}
       }
+    }

-We can load up all the dogs like so (app.js):
+Load up the config (app.js):

-    var moduleLoader = require('asteroid-module-loader').create('my-app');
+    var objects = require('object-builder').create('my-app');

-    moduleLoader.load(function (err, modules) {
+    objects.build(function (err, modules) {
       if(err) throw err;

-      moduleLoader
-        .instanceOf('dog') // a module in node_modules or declared as a dependency in package.json
+      objects
+        .instanceOf('dog') // module name / require() / Class name
-        .forEach(function (m) {
+        .forEach(function (dog) {
-          m.speak();
+          dog.speak();
         });
     });

+**Note:** if your config doesn't provide the described options (Dog.options) or dependencies (Dog.dependencies) `build()` will callback with an `err`.

-The above calls a method on all module instances that inherit from `Dog` and outputs:
+The above calls `speak()` on all module instances that inherit from `Dog` and outputs:

-    roof my name is fido
+    ~ my name is fido
-    roof my name is santa's little helper roof my name is rex
+    ... my name is slh
+    ROOF! my name is rex

-## Creating Module Classes
+## Creating Classes

-The purpose of a module class is to take meaningful input (configuration, options, dependencies) and create a useful output: a module instance.
+Your class should take meaningful input (options, dependencies) and create a useful output: an object with methods and properties.

-### Module Classes
+### Classes

-A module class is a `node_module` that exports a constructor inheriting from the `Module` class.
+The `object-builder` does not have strong opinions on Classes.
+As far as it is concerned Classes are just vanilla JavaScript classes exported from a node module.
+Although if you want option validation and dependency injection your class must inherit from `ObjectBuilder.BaseObject`.

     var inherits = require('util').inherits;
     var Module = require('asteroid-module-loader').Module;